 A lady standing to gain nothing but a sense of having tried to facilitate a degree of humanity and respect for the deceased, is campaigning to raise funds to help pay for the funerals their families cannot afford, and clear the debts incurred from their treacherous journey.

 Marie reached out to me and other influencers to help raise awareness of their efforts.
-I’ve intended doing something to assist, which is why I’ve never deleted the email; I’ve just not found the time.
-So today I’ve made time.
+I’ve intended doing something to assist, which is why I’ve never deleted the email; I just hadn’t found the time until now.
+So today I’ve made the time.

 You can donate here (GoFundMe page since taken down).